What is the Out of the Darkness Overnight?

 We have a staff of friendly, knowledgeable Walker Coaches to help guide you through your Overnight experience, including developing a fundraising plan.
 They have plenty of great ideas to help you reach your goal.
 Our website also includes a whole section devoted to Fundraising, where you'll find information and tools to help you out.
 You'll also receive your own personal DonorDrive page, where you can post a personal message and photo, then send out emails to everyone you know.
 The email recipients can then click a link to donate to you right online.
 It's a quick, easy and very effective way to fundraise - we see many participants reach their goals literally overnight with just one email blast.

 I forgot my Password and can't reach my DonorDrive page.
-How can I find out what they are?
+How can I find out what it is?

 How can friends and family make a donation to a participant from the website homepage?